Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation From Undersampled Data: Fully Sampled Data

-We want to comment that Theorem \ref{thm:global} requires fully observed noiseless data, which is not very practical in many cases.
-However, our result provides the first convergence guarantee for the Grassmannian gradient descent based method for subspace estimation with streaming data.
+We want to comment that conjecture \ref{thm:global} requires fully observed noiseless data, which is not very practical in many cases.
+However, it would potentially be the first convergence guarantee for the Grassmannian gradient descent based method for subspace estimation with streaming data.
 It is a very important initial step for further studies on more general cases, including undersampled data and noisy data with outliers.
 In the following section, we will analyze the convergence behavior of GROUSE for undersampled data.
 We leave the corrupted data case as future work.